iamkirankumaryadav/Library/Data Science/Cross Validation.md

 - This helps the model to train on equally distributed class labels.
 - One fold is used as the testing set, and K - 1 folds are used for training.
 - The mean error from all the trials is calculated, reducing bias and variance.
-- It’s an accurate method for evaluating models on imbalanced datasets.
+- Maintains balanced class distribution that works best for evaluating models on imbalanced datasets.

 ```python
 # Automatically adjusts weights for each class to handle imbalance: